videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsub-class/pubsub-message-class.md

 - type: [`String`](https://api.dart.dev/stable/2.15.1/dart-core/String-class.html)

-- This is the actual content of the pubsub message.
+- Message that has been published on the specific topic.

 ---